QIDITECH/QIDISlicer/README.md

 ![QIDISlicer logo](/resources/icons/QIDISlicer.png?raw=true)

 # QIDISlicer
-QIDISlicer is aprofessional 3D printer slicing software，which is perfectly compatible with all printers and 3D printing filaments of QIDI Technology.
+QIDISlicer is professional 3D printer slicing software，which is perfectly compatible with all printers and 3D printing filaments of QIDI Technology.
 Multi-platform support, simple inerface, easy to use, complate functions, easy to learn 3D printing.

 **Notice:QIDISlicer as a new software dedicated to QIDI's new high speed printers, please make sure your firmware version is V 4.0.0 or above.**